Uzbekistan Population Pyramid (2025)

 Uzbekistan Demographics

-Uzbekistan's population has tripled since 1970, growing from 11.8 million to 37.1 million people
+Uzbekistan's population has doubled since 1970, growing from 12.5 million to 36.4 million people through post-Soviet independence and development

 Historical Demographic Changes